SmingHub/Sming/docs/source/information/multitasking.rst

 The OS does this using a mechanism called *Pre-emptive Multitasking*.
-As far as your program is concerned, it just runs without any apparent interruptions, but in reality it only gets a little 'slice' of time before the operating system forceably switches to a different program and lets it run for another 'slice' of time.
+As far as your program is concerned, it just runs without any apparent interruptions, but in reality it only gets a little 'slice' of time before the operating system forcibly switches to a different program and lets it run for another 'slice' of time.
 (Hence the term, *time slicing*.)

 With pre-emptive multitasking the operating system has to maintain state for every single